nonchris/concert_wrapped/README.md

 The API will be available at `http://localhost:13675`.
 Generated SVG files will be stored in the `out/` directory (or the path specified by `ARTIFACTS_PATH`).

+#### AI Disclosure
+I used AI to accelerate parts of the development process.
+Everything in this Repo was audited by myself, I only accept (AI) changes manually.

+Most of the backend is written completely by hand.
+The frontend on the other hand has a rather large AI-ratio.
+The initial version of this readme was also done by AI.

+There is no usage of AI beside generating code, the designs of the SVGs are done by humans only.